 You aspire to eat better or get more sleep, yet you are not driven to take action.
 Where is the drive to meet your self-care needs?
 Well, there are two ways you can kick yourself into gear.
 One is a short term fix that you may be familiar with already – the one coming from external sources.
-Maybe it’s your husband telling you to pay attention to your health.
+Maybe it’s a fitness group you recently joined.
 Or your company offering incentives when you walk 10000 steps daily.

 Unfortunately, this type of motivation doesn’t last long.
 I would guess you’d rather have the other kind of motivation.
 The motivation that comes from within, in other words ‘self-motivation.’
-It’s what you would need to make changes in your lifestyle that would lead you to the health and wellness you desire.
+It’s what would help you make lasting lifestyle changes leading to your improved health and well-being.
 No one else is driving it but you.
-You probably would need help or guidance at some point, but ultimately you are in the driver’s seat.
+You may need guidance in the beginning, but ultimately you are in the driver’s seat of this wellness journey.

 So let’s draw out your self-motivation by asking yourself these three questions:

 - What are the values do you want to live by in your life?
 In a previous post, I talked about connecting your values with your wellness.
 This is a powerful exercise to do as you discover what matters to you the most.

 - What would you like more in your life?
 Energy to do the things you love to do?
 Be a role model for your family or in your community?
 Feel best in your body, mind, and spirit?

 - What are you are doing today that hinders you from living your values or achieving what you want more in life?